 Today, well into the 21st century, gold remains a popular investment.
 So, why is gold valuable, which is just one of the 118 elements on the Periodic Table?
 Why not choose another metal?

-It turns out that, when compared to all the 118 elements, gold is perfect as a form of currency and store of value.
+It turns out that, when compared to all the 118 elements, gold is perfect as a form of currency.
 Gold doesn’t corrode and can be melted over a flame.
 This made it easy for ancient civilizations to turn gold into coins that could be used for currency.

 When looking at the other elements, the liquid and gaseous ones aren’t practical for currency.
 Iron, lead, copper, and aluminum make more practical sense, but they all corrode over time.
 Then you have the “noble metals” like platinum and palladium.
 They produce little corrosion, but they’re too rare.